JingHan0724/MP/README.md

 # MP
 Creation of New Datasets for Decentralized Federated Learning
 # File structure
-* /controller: Directory containing the control script to run monitoring scripts.
+* /controller: Directory containing the control script to run monitoring scripts
-* /monitors: Directory containing the monitoring scripts (RES, KERN, SYS, NET, FLSYS, IO).
+* /monitors: Directory containing the monitoring scripts (RES, KERN, SYS, NET, FLSYS, IO)
-* /monitors: Directory containing the listeners for data transmission (run on the server side).
+* /monitors: Directory containing the listeners for data transmission (run on the server side)
 * install_source.sh: File to install all needed dependencies
 # Differences between the monitors:
 * KERN: Monitors HPC and Ressource usage -> Provided by Dr.Huertas and Dr.Feng (5 seconds time window)